PDennise/quiz-game/README.md

 ---

+## Deployment

+The project is deployed via **GitHub Pages**.
+The steps to deploy:

+1. Commit and push your code to GitHub repository.
+2. In repository settings → Pages → choose main branch as source.
+3. Wait a few minutes — your site will be live at https://<username>.github.io/quiz-game/

+Alternatively, you can deploy on any static hosting service (Netlify, Vercel, etc.) by pointing to index.html.

+---

 ## 🎯 Project Purpose
 This project was created to strengthen my front-end development skills — especially in **HTML**, **CSS**, and **JavaScript** — by building a small, fully functional application.
 The main goal is to combine learning and fun through a clean and responsive interface.